-Recently, when attempting to back up my new Windows 10 laptop, I inserted one of my external USB drives and … nothing.
+Some time ago, when attempting to back up a new Windows 10 laptop, I inserted one of my external USB drives and … nothing.
 Since then, I’ve heard similar reports from others.
 If anything, it seems to be getting a little worse in recent months.

-Now, to be clear, I don’t have an answer as to “why” it didn’t appear.
+Now, to be clear, I don’t have an answer as to why things don’t appear.

-But I can tell you what I did to make it show up.
+But I can tell you what seems to work to make it show up.

 Attach and … nothing

 Normally, when you attach an external drive to a Windows-based computer, the operating system makes the “USB device attached” sound, recognizes the drive, occasionally installs or configures some drivers, and automatically assigns the disk a drive letter.
 It may also ask what you want to do with the drive.

 In other versions of Windows, you can right-click on “My Computer” or “This PC”, click on Manage, and then click on the Disk Management entry on the left.
 In all versions, you can run “diskmgmt.msc” as well.